-Since version 10.x , Intel® Math Kernel Library for Mac OS* comes bundled with Intel® Fortan or C/C++ Compiler for Mac OS*, which was integrated into Xcode Integrated Development Enviornments after default installation.
-This provided us a quick link way to access MKL in Xcode IDE.
+Since version 10.x , Intel® Math Kernel Library (Intel MKL) for Mac OS* comes bundled with Intel® Parallel Studio XE for Mac OS*, which was integrated into Xcode Integrated Development Environment (IDE) after integrated installation.
+This provided us a quick link way to access Intel MKL in Xcode IDE.

-This tutorial is intended to show the quick way using XCode 4.0 and Intel® Fortran Composer XE for OS X*. but we hope that it will be helpful for users of the other versions.
-The latest Intel® MKL 11.0 for Mac OS was integrated in Intel® Fortran Composer XE 2013 for OS X*, Here is the fortran sample
+This tutorial is intended to show the quick way using XCode 6.1 and Intel® Parallel Studio XE 2015 Composer Edition for Fortran for OS X*. but we hope that it will be helpful for users of the other versions.
+The latest Intel® MKL 11.2 and Intel® Fortran compiler 15.0 were integrated in Intel® Parallel Studio XE 2015 for OS X*, Here is the Fsortran sample

 How to link application against Intel MKL using XCode IDE

 The specific instructions for performing these steps depend on your version of the Xcode developer software.
 Please refer to the Xcode Help for more details.